 Physician Scientist & Epileptologist

-Professor Ingrid Scheffer AO FAA FAHMS is a paediatric neurologist and professor at the University of Melbourne and Florey Institute of Neuroscience and Mental Health.
-Professor Scheffer is helping to transform the diagnosis and treatment of epilepsy, a brain disorder characterized by seizures and other symptoms that can be extremely disruptive to the lives of the 50 million people affected by it.
+Laureate Professor Ingrid Scheffer AO FRS FAA PresAAHMS is a paediatric neurologist and professor at the University of Melbourne, Austin Health and The Royal Children's Hospital, Melbourne.
+Professor Scheffer is helping to transform the diagnosis and treatment of epilepsy, a brain disorder characterised by seizures and other symptoms that can be extremely disruptive to the lives of the 50 million people affected by it.
 She has described several new forms of epilepsy and her research group was the first to uncover a gene for epilepsy and subsequently, many of the genes now known to be implicated.
 These revolutionary findings, which have already improved diagnosis and treatments for many patients and may lead to the development of new therapies, can also be used for genetic counselling.
 Professor Scheffer’s goal is to ‘make a major difference to patients and families through science’.
-Professor Scheffer is a founding fellow of the Australian Academy of Health and Medical Sciences and currently its Vice-President.
+Professor Scheffer is currently the President of the Australian Academy of Health and Medical Sciences.

 Professor Scheffer wins 2014 Prime Minister's Prize for Science